Book a vacation rental in Buenos Aires from top accommodation sites, such as Airbnb, Booking.com, VRBO, Expedia and Tripadvisor.

 A tango in Buenos Aires

 The capital of Argentina is also one of the largest towns of all South America.
-More than twelve million people in only one town share the destiny of this iconic destination where Castilian Spanish is spoken along with Italian and with Cocoliche languages according to different areas and different districts.
-You will fully appreciate Buenos Aires and its special atmospheres if you rent a holiday apartment or a vacation house.
-There are plenty of vacation rentals in Buenos Aires which will suit you perfectly as the ideal accommodation for your holiday and if your budget is tight you can choose among a great variety of rooms for rent and guesthouses all along the town, from Caminito to La Boca.
+More than twelve million people in only one town share the destiny of this iconic destination, where Castilian Spanish is spoken along with Italian and with Cocoliche languages.
+You will fully appreciate Buenos Aires and its special atmospheres if you rent a holiday apartment or a vacation home.
+There are plenty of vacation rentals in Buenos Aires which will suit you perfectly, as the ideal accommodation for your holiday and if your budget is tight you can choose among a great variety of rooms for rent and guesthouses all along the town, from Caminito to La Boca.

 Headlight and pulsating centre of the capital, the splendid Plaza de Mayo is surrounded by the most important monuments of Buenos Aires.
 The Casa Rosada, seat of the government and the Cathedral where you will find the tomb of patriot General José de San Martin, main hero of Argentinian, Peruvian and Chilean independence battles.

 Visit San Telmo district which is one of the main stops of tourists coming from all over the world to shop in its flea markets around which bars and restaurants offer unforgettable moments of relax in front of open air tango performances.
 If you wish to meet the descendants of Italian immigrants who arrived in Buenos Aires steadily all along more than one century from 1840 to the late years sixties you have to go to Palermo district and you will only hear sheer Italian language spoken.